 Our future minimum payments under non-cancellable operating lease and capital lease agreements were \$68.3 and \$65.6 million, respectively as of December 31, 2021.
-The timing of these future payments, by year, can be found in our consolidated financial statements in Note 9, "Commitments and Contingencies," included elsewhere within this prospectus.
+The timing of these future payments, by year, can be found in our consolidated financial statements in Note 9, "Commitments and Contingencies," included within this Annual Report.

 Our future contractual purchase commitments were \$23.1 million as of December 31, 2021.
-The timing of these future payments, by year, can be found in our consolidated financial statements in Note 9, "Commitments and Contingencies," included elsewhere within this prospectus.
+The timing of these future payments, by year, can be found in our consolidated financial statements in Note 9, "Commitments and Contingencies," included within this Annual Report.